fstien/ktor-opentracing-span-naming-demo/README.md

                 }
         }

-9. Configure the `copyIntoIntermediateAndReplaceSpanName` task to run prior to compilation.
+9. Configure the `copyIntoIntermediateAndReplaceSpanName` task to run prior to compilation ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/d5dc916aa3919baccdbcd561b281091d886df270)).

         compileKotlin.dependsOn ":copyIntoIntermediateAndReplaceSpanName"

    This ensures that the `intermediate` directory is present and contains the modified source code when the build task compiles our application.

-10. Finally, delete the `intermediate` directory after compilation as it is no longer needed.
+10. Finally, delete the `intermediate` directory after compilation as it is no longer needed ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/b8e28f4aeb1295d89290e6d1432dd0c3f6aa6c97)).

         task deleteIntermediate(type: Delete) {
                 delete "intermediate"